 If they're too loose, they'll be unforgiving for a beginner to ride and you'll struggle with stability.

 The solution is simple.
 Ride your trucks at medium tightness to begin with.
 This gives you the best foundation for learning how to carve.
-As you get comfortable, you can explore different truck setups to see what you like best.
+You can explore different truck setups to see what you like best as you get comfortable.

 Ryan Smith has skated since he was 13, with a decade of downhill experience and several years into electric.
 He is a professional electric skateboard and downhill longboard racer with several podium placements in both disciplines.
 Ryan has a degree in business management as well as previous work experience at board shops, one of which he has served as a service technician on electric skateboards.